studiobvio/abc-skeleton-root/assets/md/markdown-explainer.md

 open-source software with an active community of contributors and it has an academic focus, availability on most operating system (Windows, Mac, Linux, etc).
 Zettlr has robust [documentation](https://docs.zettlr.com/) as well as [videos](https://www.youtube.com/watch?v=dQ_tpVtLX8k&list=PL2ydvDwV-1u5ncnkxQWZhbHQdwpY2fx5f)

+To make resources in the ABC Repository as widely accessible and extensible as possible to our community, we require all resources conform to the submission guidelines outline below.
+For each resource you will upload a single folder with a primary text file and any supplemental media files in ato our open-source repository which is hosted on GitHub.
+The repository content will be rendered as a searchable website.
+While you may draft your resource material an any format you wish, your final submission will be a MarkDown document.
+We understand that there may be a learning curve for most contributors who typically use other proprietary or add-funded tools like Microsoft Word, Mac Pages, or Google Docs.
+We do not want to constrain your creative process in any way, however you will be required to convert non-Markdown documents into a text Markdown file with appropriate formatting to submit your resource for inclusion in the ABC repository.
+We believe that the extra effort to make this translation into a lightweight, structured format will greatly increase the accessibility of your contributions and increase our collective power to make change.
+To simplify this translation process, we recommend drafting your submission directly in a Markdown editor (there are many paid and free options available).You can also download a zip file with the required folder structure and an example submission included below.
+A key feature of Markdown documents is the ability to store metadata about the document (call YAML Frontmatter) at the beginning of the document that can be used to provide additional content about the document in a structured manner.
+To ensure that all submisisons include this vital metadata, we have provided a form below that will automatically generate most of the essential Frontmatter to be included at the beginning of the Markdown file you will submit.